robfatland/nexus/data/api.md

 that does not have an entry in the `config` found in `.ssh`.
 So I'll try starting it up and see what is there...

+The more I re-read the more I realize that *everything* is busted from my previous go-round and I will need to start over.
+Exception: The NoSQL CosmosDB database is fine.
+So that's good news.

+The Azure Function App for both the kids' game and the element lookup is in my `othermathclub` repo under **Communication**, sub-folder `**requests**`.
+So that's good news.
+This should make it easy to rebuild.